varentechnologies/paging-mission-control/README.md

 # Paging Mission Control

+To run the project go to paging-mission-control/src/main/java/com/example/pagingmissioncontrol/PagingMissionControlApplication.java and run the PagingMissionControlApplication.java file as a java application or as a Spring Boot Application in Eclipse.

+In addition you can go to the project folder, run **gradlew build** .
+Afterwards navigate to paging-mission-control\build\libs and run **java -jar paging-mission-control-0.0.1-SNAPSHOT.jar** .

+Input can be changed by updating the text file located in paging-mission-control/src/main/resources/data.txt.

+For further enhancements we can add ability for user to designate a file path for file loading, add unit tests and increase the amount of data we are using to test.

 > You are tasked with assisting satellite ground operations for an earth science mission that monitors magnetic field variations at the Earth's poles.
 A pair of satellites fly in tandem orbit such that at least one will have line of sight with a pole to take accurate readings.
 The satellite’s science instruments are sensitive to changes in temperature and must be monitored closely.
 Onboard thermostats take several temperature readings every minute to ensure that the precision magnetometers do not overheat.
 Battery systems voltage levels are also monitored to ensure that power is available to cooling coils.
 Design a monitoring and alert application that processes status telemetry from the satellites and generates alert messages in cases of certain limit violation scenarios.
 Fork this repository, build your program in the language of your choice, then submit a pull request with your code.

 ## Requirements